-The following table sets forth details of the value vested or earned for all incentive plan awards during the most recently completed financial year by each NEO and former NEO:
+The following table sets forth details of the value vested or earned for all incentive plan awards during the most recently completed financial year by each NEO:

-Name Option-based awards - Value vested during the year (1) (\$) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (2) (\$) Daniel W. Wilton CEO \$33,750 Nil \$159,300 Kenneth Engquist (Former COO) \$27,000 Nil Nil Andrew Marshall CFO \$25,313 Nil \$64,575 Samir Patel General Counsel & Corporate Secretary \$23,625 Nil \$61,425 Stephen Lines (1) Vice President, Environment & Community Relations Nil Nil \$45,000
+Name Option-based awards - Value vested during the year (1) (\$) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (2) (\$) Daniel W. Wilton CEO \$21,900 \$90,500 \$100,000 Lisa Peterson CFO & Corporate Secretary \$5,400 \$14,000 \$65,000 Stephen Lines Vice President, Sustainability \$4,500 Nil \$60,000 James Maxwell Vice President, Exploration & Project Operations \$4,500 Nil \$60,000 Richard Huang Vice President, Corporate Development \$4,050 Nil \$60,000

 - (1) This amount is based on the aggregate dollar value that would have been realized if the options under the option-based award had been exercised on the vesting date.
-Amounts were computed using the dollar value that would have been realized by determining the difference between the market price of the underlying securities at exercise and the exercise or base price of the options under the option-based award on the vesting date. - (2) The amounts consist of cash bonuses granted in respect of the Company's performance in 2021 that were paid in Q1 2022.
+Amounts were computed using the dollar value that would have been realized by determining the difference between the market price of the underlying securities at exercise and the exercise or base price of the options under the option-based award on the vesting date. - (2) The amounts consist of cash bonuses granted in respect of the Company's performance in 2024 that were paid in Q1 2025.